cantinilab/Mowgli/README.md

 ### via PyPI (recommended)

-The easiest way to install Mowgli is via PyPI.
-Installation should typically take a minute and is continuously tested on Python 3.8.
+On all operating systems, the easiest way to install Mowgli is via PyPI.
+Installation should typically take a minute and is continuously tested with Python 3.8 on an Ubuntu virtual machine.

 ```bash
 pip install mowgli